Tessellators (Vibers), 2021. Mural relief in lime plaster and silicate paint, approximately 6 x 13 meters.

 Thus, the sum of the area remains the same, as only the line defining its boundary changes.
 As such, the shapes become self-referential doodles, or exploded squares, where what is removed is also added, in a zero-sum game of sorts.

-Surrounding the tessellating shapes are round dots whose diminishing size is made to conjure an effect of exaggerated perspective.
+Surrounding the tessellating shapes are round dots whose diminishing size is made to conjure the effect of exaggerated perspective.

 After I produced a 1:1 sized template in plywood, the wall was executed by Haandverkene A/S. Great council was given by Murbyen Oslo, Fellesverkstedet and Betongstudio A/S.